 Dr Sarah Staveteig (The Demographic and Health Surveys Program, Avenir Health) - Presenting Author

 Sensitive survey questions tend to be disproportionately subject to nonresponse and measurement error.
-Nationally-representative Demographic and Health Surveys, which have been conducted in 93 countries, typically ask women several hundred questions during face-to-face interviews, including a handful about sensitive topics such as premarital sex, time since last sex, and interpersonal violence.
-To date, there has been little opportunity to systematically study how the characteristics of interviewers and their interaction with respondent characteristics affect nonresponse and inconsistency of responses to these sensitive questions and how these findings could be used to improve data quality.
-Drawing from newly-gathered data about interviewer characteristics from recent Demographic and Health Surveys surveys in four sub-Saharan African countries—Burundi, Malawi, Uganda, and Zimbabwe—we assess the effect of individual interviewers as well as of interviewer characteristics and social distance between interviewers and respondents on refusal, inconsistency, and differential reporting of these behaviors and experiences.
+Nationally-representative Demographic and Health Surveys, which have been conducted in 93 countries, typically ask women several hundred questions during face-to-face interviews, including a handful about sensitive topics such as sexual behavior.
+To date, there has been little opportunity to systematically study how the characteristics of interviewers and their interaction with respondent characteristics affect nonresponse and inconsistency of responses to these sensitive questions.
+Drawing from newly-gathered data about interviewer characteristics from recent Demographic and Health Surveys surveys in four sub-Saharan African countries—Burundi, Malawi, Uganda, and Zimbabwe—I assess the effect of individual interviewers as well as of interviewer characteristics and social distance between interviewers and respondents on inconsistency and differential reporting of these behaviors and experiences.

-Outright refusals to sensitive questions were low enough that systematic patterns could not be detected; instead our data show a potential ‘bad apples’ story: a handful of interviewers in each country experienced unusually high levels of respondent refusal.
-In examining other types of sensitive questions, we found evidence of interviewer effects in adjusted models, including clear evidence of age and marital status effects.
-For example, net of individual characteristics, respondents interviewed by interviewers at least five years older than them had a significantly lower tendency to report premarital sex while the opposite was true for interviewers at least five years younger; marital status effects differed by country.
+Outright refusals to sensitive questions were low enough that systematic patterns could not be detected; instead the data show a handful of interviewers in each country experienced unusually high levels of inconsistency.
+In examining other types of sensitive questions, I found evidence of interviewer effects in adjusted models, including evidence of age effects.
+For example, net of individual and other interviewer characteristics, respondents interviewed by interviewers at least ten years older than them had a significantly lower tendency to report premarital sex; marital status effects differed by country.
 These results may be suggestive of the role of culture and social norms.
 A random effects model of individual interviewers and respondent characteristics found clear evidence of other interviewer effects on response bias.
-We discuss how our findings could be used to improve data quality in future household surveys.
+I discuss how findings could be used to improve data quality in future household surveys.

 Did You Like the Interview?
 Interviewer Effects on Respondents’ Subjective Assessment of the Interview